We may earn money or products from the companies mentioned in this post.

 Did You Know?

 Did you know that the green tops of the beets can also be eaten?
 Simply bring a large pot of lightly salted water to a boil.
 Add the beet greens and cook, uncovered until tender, about 2 minutes.
 Remove from water with a slotted spoon.
 Heat 2-4 tablespoons of olive oil in a large skillet over medium skillet.
 Stir in one clove of minced garlic, 1/2 teaspoon red pepper flakes and turnip greens; cook and stir until fragrant, about one or two minutes.

 Not only are beets good for you, they taste delicious too.
-Give this recipe a try and taste how yummy beets really are.
-Orange Glazed Roasted Beets.
-For dessert serve one of my grandmas favorite recipes.
-Grandma made this cake often and so do I. Chocolate Cake with Chocolate Walnut Frosting.
+Give this recipe a try for Orange Glazed Roasted Beets and find out how delicious beets can be.
+Serve grilled chicken breasts with beets for dinner and for dessert serve one of my grandmas favorite recipes.
+Grandma made this cake often and so do I. It’s incredibly delicious!
+Chocolate Cake with Chocolate Walnut Frosting.
 Perfect to make for picnics, potlucks and PTA meetings.
 This cake is super to make when visiting friends or relatives who just had a baby.

 Easy and Delicious!